In the studio (continued)

 Like Bowie’s first album, the recording sessions were spread out over seven weeks from July to the end of September 1969, owing to other commitments including live dates, TV and radio appearances, trips to Malta and Tuscany, and illness.
 On 3 August Bowie was informed that his father John Jones was seriously ill with pneumonia.
 Bowie rushed to the family home at 4 Plaistow Grove where he found Jones semi-conscious.

 Two days later, during a Trident recording session, Bowie took a phone call and was informed that his father had died.
 Bowie was devastated and wept, although his fellow musicians were not told why.
 The bereavement helped inspire the album track ‘Unwashed And Somewhat Slightly Dazed’.

 John Jones was buried on 11 August 1969, around the time that Bowie and his new girlfriend Angela Barnett (later Angie Bowie) moved into Haddon Hall at 42 Southend Road in Beckenham.
-He was also closely involved in the organisation of a free festival at the Beckenham Arts Lab, which took place on 16 August and was commemorated in Bowie’s song ‘Memory Of A Free Festival’.
+He was also closely involved in the organisation of a free festival at in Beckenham, London, which took place on 16 August and was commemorated in Bowie’s song ‘Memory Of A Free Festival’.

 Work on the album was complete by September, with the final edits made by Visconti on 3 October.
 The producer settled on the final running order three days later.